prototypo/persistenturls/src/README_doxygen.txt

 2) Start the Doxygen run by pressing the "Start" button in the GUI.

+3) Copy the old stylesheet from the existing Doxygen content, because it lives in a tree we are about to remove.

-3) Remove the old Doxygen content from svn - the Doxygen application doesn't replace the files otherwise...
+4) Remove the old Doxygen content from svn - the Doxygen application doesn't replace the files otherwise...

   $svn remove .../site/project/purl/documentation/doxygen/

-4) Put the new Doxygen output in place and add to svn:
+5) Put the new Doxygen output in place and add to svn:

   $ mv .../src/doxygen .../site/project/purl/documentation
   $ svn add .../site/project/purl/documentation/doxygen/
   $ svn commit -m 'Updated Doxygen for current version'

+6) Replace the stylesheet and any necessary calls to it.